jbeda/eightypercent/content/post/layers-in-the-stack.md

 PaaS systems often help to bring this all together in an easy way.
 Systems like [OpenShift 3](http://www.openshift.org/), [Deis](http://deis.io/), or [Flynn](https://flynn.io) build on top of some of the independent systems above.
 Other PaaS such as [Heroku](https://www.heroku.com/), [Google App Engine](https://cloud.google.com/appengine/docs) or [Cloud Foundry](https://www.cloudfoundry.org/) are more vertically integrated without the component layers being broken out in a well supported way.

 Next on the list would be to talk about continuous integration/continuous deployment (CI/CD) systems and systems for communicating between microservices (RPC and queues).
 But I think I'll stop here.
 If this is useful (or if you think I'm missing anything huge) please let me know via [twitter](https://www.twitter.com/jbeda).
+Or you can comment on the [Hacker News thread](https://news.ycombinator.com/item?id=10187598).

 [^other-posts]: [Brandon Philips](https://twitter.com/brandonphilips) from CoreOS points me to a [similar post](https://coreos.com/blog/cluster-osi-model/) from [Barak Michener](https://twitter.com/barakmich).
 I go into more minutia here and don't try and define a strict stack.